gupmoh/api-spec/app/get-available-slots.md

 ## API Specification: Get Available Slots
-> Description: This API retrieves booked appointment slots for a specified clinic, given the patient's civil ID and the clinic's details.
+> Description: This API retrieves available appointment slots for a specified clinic, given the patient's civil ID and the clinic's details.

 ### HTTP Method
 - POST